 If you’re using a dealer-financed loan to buy your car, a dealer will want references to confirm that you are the diligent borrower you claim to be (don’t worry, we know you are).
 A dealer wants to ensure that—if they lend you money to buy a car—you’ll make your monthly payments on time.

-Can I trade in a car that I’m still paying the loan off?
+Can I trade in a car if I’m still paying the loan off?

 So long as the lender is ok with you trading in a car with a balance remaining on it, you can.
 Be sure to hand over all the loan information to the dealer, including the account number.

-Sign up with Jerry, the web’s top car insurance broker and comparison shopping app, and get personalized insurance quotes from more than 40 top insurers.
+trustworthy insurance comparison shopping super app, and get personalized insurance quotes from more than 40 top insurers.
 It is quick, easy, and removes the hassle of shopping for car insurance.

 The average Jerry user saves $879 a year on car insurance.